 Since cell turnover begins to slow down in the 20s and 30s, it is time to add an exfoliant to your weekly routine.
 It is not beneficial to exfoliate every day because too much exfoliation can cause inflammation.
-We recommend exfoliating 1-3 times per week and to start slowly. glo’s exfoliants offer a range of products to choose based on skin type.
+We recommend exfoliating 1-3 times per week and to start slowly.
+Glo Skin Beauty’s exfoliants offer a range of products to choose based on skin type.

 For a gentle yet effective exfoliant, choose Refresh Facial Polish for oily skin.
 Use Pumpkin Enzyme scrub for combination skin, Brightening Polish for dry skin and Gentle Enzyme Exfoliant for sensitive skin.